GhufranNaseer/muhammad-ghufran-naseer/README.md

    - Navigate to the local server URL in your web browser
    - The site loads automatically with all interactive features

-### Alternative: Replit Deployment

-This project is configured for **Replit** deployment:

-1. Open in Replit workspace
-2. Click "Run" button or execute Replit workflow
-3. The Python HTTP server starts on port 5000 automatically

 ## 📝 Available Scripts / Commands